night-gold/armada/README.md

 ## Usage

-Create a armada.yaml file in each one of your kustomize infra folder.
+Create an armada.yaml file in each one of your kustomize infra folder where you have your overlays.

 Use armada to generate the app.yaml file.
 ```bash